geoffreyphipps/fletcherpratt/README.md

 It takes two arguments:

 1. The input directory
-2. The output directory
+2. The outputSafe directory

-For every CSV in the input directory it creates a sub-directory in the output directory and generates an HTML log file for every ship into that subdirectory.
+For every CSV in the input directory it creates a sub-directory in the outputSafe directory and generates an HTML log file for every ship into that subdirectory.

 This project uses the commons-csv package from apache, download it